 Details like weather, tides, wind, current are all worth paying attention to.
 And when going out with family, it’s always wise to avoid rough water.
 Paddling in rough conditions can be dangerous for beginner paddlers, especially if they are not good swimmers.

 If you really want your family to enjoy stand up paddle boarding, the best way to start is by taking them to a place with calm waters.
 With that being said, there are a few places you should avoid like areas with a lot of boat traffic, rocks and other objects at the bottom of the water, people fishing nearby, or filled with swimmers.

 - Get all the necessary gear you need

 When paddle boarding, you’ll need more than just the SUP board to have fun on the water.
 Be sure to put on the SUP leash that comes with the board.
-If you or other family members is sharing a board with someone, note that usually only one person needs to wear the leash.
+If you or other family members are sharing a board, note that usually only one person needs to wear the leash.
 The purpose of the leash is to avoid the board from getting away from you when you fall.
 So technically, the leash is not some kind of safety precaution and there’s no need for every person on the same board to have one.

 Stand up paddle boarding is actually a pretty nice activity for the whole family.
 Everyone can enjoy the fun no matter how old they are.
 But before you get out there and have fun with your family, always remember these safety tips to avoid any hassle that might occur in your SUP session.